neotheicebird/Matlab-labview-introduction/presentation.md

 --

 ###The Gameplan
-The tutorial is going to run from 3:00pm to 6:15pm
+The tutorial is going to run from 3:00pm to 6:00pm
-* 3:00 to 3:45 - Basic intro to Matlab
+* 3:15 to 3:45 - Getting started with Matlab
-* 3:45 to 4:15 - Quick view of some intermediate and advanced topics
+* 3:45 to 4:00 - An interactive problem solving session
-* 4:15 to 4:30 - An interactive problem solving session
+* 4:00 to 4:30 - Quick discussion on some intermediate and advanced topics
 * 4:30 to 4:45 - Break

 --